A Purchase Agreement Solidifies Your Sale: Here’s What You Need to Know Before Signing

 In today’s competitive market, most buyers include a pre-approval letter with their offer to assure the seller that their finances are sound.
 When possible, buyers also make hefty down payments, which increase the likelihood that a home sale will proceed on schedule.

-“The buyers that are winning in these multiple offer situations, they’re putting at least 20% down, sometimes 50%, or sometimes cash,” says Cummings.
+“The buyers that are winning in these multiple offer situations, they’re putting at least 20% down, sometimes 50%, or sometimes cash,” Cummings says.
 “In a normal market, you’ll have people doing more FHA, VA, and insured conventional loans.”

 Scan for any special requests

-“In our contracts, there’s a further conditions line — extra room for somebody asking for the house to be professionally cleaned before closing… [or] anything kind of random,” Cummings explains.
+“In our contracts, there’s a ‘further conditions’ line — extra room for somebody asking for the house to be professionally cleaned before closing,” Cummings says, adding that any kind of request can be added here.

 A top agent can help you review the purchase agreement with a fine-tooth comb